-15 Tips For Glowing Skin In Summer
+15 Useful Tips To Keep Your Skin Comfortable And Glowing In Summer

 1. Consider Changing Your Face Wash

 Cleansing your face is the most basic skin care routine that you need to follow, irrespective of the season.
-During summers, the climate is already hot and humid.
+During summers, the climate is hot and humid.
 Your face tends to produce more oil during this time, so you need to change your cleanser accordingly.

 Oily skin takes the maximum beating as your pores can get easily clogged and cause acne.
 Get a foaming cleanser that contains salicylic acid for summers.